nathanhaigh/FALCON/docs/parameters.rst

    sparse to save some disk space (not much though).
 We can also ignore all reads below a certain threshold by specifying a length cutoff with ``-l1000``.

-   The biggest difference between this parameter and the ``ovlp_HPCdaligner_option`` parameter is that the latter needs to have a relaxed error rate switch ``-e`` as the alignment is being performed on uncorrected reads.
+   The biggest difference between this parameter and the ``ovlp_HPCdaligner_option`` parameter is that the former needs to have a more relaxed (lower) average correlation rate ``-e`` as the alignments are being performed on uncorrected reads.

 .. _pa_dazcon_option: